 Serving our neighbors since 2016

-St. Teresa Center for the Works of Mercy operates a food pantry, a soup kitchen, hosts an Alcoholics Anonymous open meeting, hosts a women’s Bible study, operates a lending library for the poor, has a Bonne Mort Society to bury the indigent, and has sober living houses for men, women, and girls.
+St. Teresa Center for the Works of Mercy operates a food pantry, a soup kitchen, hosts a women’s Bible study, operates a lending library for the poor, has a Bonne Mort Society to bury the indigent, and has sober living houses for men, women, and a home for underprivileged girls.
 In 2020 St. Teresa Center distributed over 98 tons of groceries to some 450 needy families and served over 15,000 hot meals.
 St. Teresa Center has gradually expanded its activities to include in some fashion all of the corporal and spiritual works of mercy.